 Vacation Home Policies

-- Please note that pets are not allowed unless the home is marked as a Pet Friendly vacation property (registered service animals excluded).
+- Please note that pets are not allowed unless the home is marked as a pet-friendly vacation property (assistance animals excepted).
 View a list of our Pet Friendly OBX rentals .

-- Pet Friendly properties allow 2 housebroken, well-behaved pets.
+- Pet-friendly properties allow 2 housebroken, well-behaved dogs (or assistance animals).

-- A $100 fee (plus sales tax), is charged for professional flea extermination on all Pet Friendly reservations.
+- A $125 fee (plus sales tax), is charged for professional flea extermination on all pet-friendly reservations.

 - Pets are not permitted in pools or hot tubs .